-With the patients lying on the lateral position, we used the posterior approach advocated by Osborne7 in every cases.
+With the patients lying on lateral position, we used the posterior approach advocated by Osborne in every cases.
 Piriformis muscle was identified and act as a landmark to approach the posterior part of the hip capsule.
-With stay suture, the external rotators were excised and retracted medially to protect sciatic nerve from injury.
-After exposure of posterior capsule without resection of greater trochanter, dislocate the hip posteriorly.
+With staysture, the external rotators were incised and retracted medially to protect sciatic nerve from injury.
+After exposure of posterior capsule without resection of greater trochanter, displace the femoral neck posteriorly.
 Remove the head from the acetabulum with the trial to preserve the acetabular cartilage, and isolate the stump of the femoral neck into the wound.
 With a rasp, open and reshape the medullary canal for the stem to be in 10 degrees anteversion and press fit.
 Preserve the calcar (posterior medial cortex of the neck) and obtain correct neck length of about one-half to three-quarters of an inch.
 A flat weight bearing surface without bone spike protruding superiorly and proper prosthetic stem-shaft angle was necessary.
 A difference of greater than 5 degrees results in a varus position.
-These things were recommended by Kwok.4 Now measure the femoral head using the caliper and trial fit into the acetabulum was usually attempted prior to insertion into the femoral shaft.
+These things were recommended by Kwok.

+Now measure the femoral head using the caliper and trial fit into the acetabulum was usually attempted prior to insertion into the femoral shaft.
 Cementing or non-cementing of the stem is controversy.
-In our series, about 8 cases with press fit did not need cementing and the remaining cases used acrylic cement for firm fixation.
+In our series, about 4 cases need cementing and the remaining cases used acrylic cement for firm fixation.

 After reducing the prosthesis into the acetabulum, we had firm suturing of the posterior capsule with suture of external rotator muscle as a reinforcement and closed the wound as usual manner.
-The average operating time was 55 minutes.
+The average operating time was 45 minutes.